stacks-network/docs/_core/smart/tutorial.md

 Every smart contract has both a data space and code.
 The data space of a contract may only interact with that contract.
 This particular function is interacting with a map named `tokens`.
 The `set-entry!` function is a native function that sets the value associated with the input key to the inputted value in the `tokens` data map.
 Because `set-entry!`  mutates data so it has an `!` exclamation point; this is by convention in Clarity.

 In the first `token-transfer` public function, you see that it calls the private `get-balance` function and passes it `tx-sender`.
-The `tx-sender` is a globally defined variable that represents the the current principal.
+The `tx-sender` is a globally defined variable that represents the current principal.

 ```cl
 (define-public (token-transfer (to principal) (amount int))